ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ![Lab4_2](/assets/hello-hdp/configure_spark_service_hello_hdp_lab4.png)

+> Note: if this is your first time logging in as admin, refer to Learning the Ropes of Hortonworks Sandbox to setup your admin password.

 ### For HDP 2.5 Sandbox Users Activate Livy Server

 Livy Server is a new feature added to the latest Sandbox HDP Platform and it adds extra security while running our spark jobs from Zeppelin Notebook.
 For this lab, users that have HDP 2.5 Sandbox can use Livy.